etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Alerts.md

 ###  Performance

 The sql commands defined in alert rules will be executed periodically in your system.
-Therefore, it is very important to define them as performance- efficient.
+Therefore, it is very important to define them as performance-efficient.

 If they are not, they will slow down your system noticeably.

 ##  Alert Recipient